droid31/Signal/README.md

 Facebook's desire to insert adverts and commercial messaging into Whatsapp and potentially compromising it's security prompted Acton to leave Facebook, and sacrificing about $850 million in stocks in process.
 Acton's fellow developer also walked out on Facebook following reported disputes with the company over its efforts to weaken encryption.

 Facebook is also thinking of merging whatsapp with Facebook keeping in mind the large volume of whatsapp users that aren't on facebook.

+### Ok, I'll do it, but what about my friends?
+Well tell them to switch too, it doesn't cost anything.
+You just have to download a free app.
+Signal provides above and beyond whatsapp features.
+Also, someone has to start, tell your friends to incorporate it slowly and build and ecosystem in which you are using whatsapp less.
+Don't push it, slowly try to shift towards signal and don't uninstall Whatsapp on day 1.

+### But I need whatsapp for professional messaging.
+Ok, then how about keeping both the apps, and using signal wherever possible.
+Even if you are not using signal's encrypted messaging services, it can work as an SMS app hence it will serve a purpose no matter what.
+We need to work together to break this monopoly.
+We need to support OPEN-SOURCE software and installing signal could be a great start.
+Kindly consider.

 ## Article contributed by @Droid31(Ðɘvɩɭ٭)